 'The commentariat, and much of political opinion, have got what they have long lamented was absent – a democratic debate about an issue of cardinal importance'

+Compromise is the loveliest word in democratic politics and beyond – in lasting relationships, labor disputes, international relations.
+British Prime Minister Theresa May has never more needed the deployment of this lovely and necessary word than now.
 Earlier this month, she managed to convince her cabinet – composed of both pro- and anti-Brexit ministers – to accept a compromise between a complete break with the European Union on the one side, and a more gentle exit on the other.